 In the Builder’s Risk & Remodeler’s Risk space, during the lockdown construction, for the most part, came to a standstill due to state mandates with funding and permits also unavailable to complete a project.
 “Depending on each state and its COVID requirements, we are now seeing an uptick in the need for coverage as construction resumes, particularly for projects that were significantly delayed due to the inability to work and obtain permits and loans during the lockdown,” says Nicole.

-Due to construction delays, Nicole explains that many agents on behalf of their clients are asking for coverage to be extended beyond the typical two-year period.
+Due to construction delays, Nicole explains that many agents on behalf of their clients are asking for builder’s site protection and coverage to be extended beyond the typical two-year period.
 “Clients need more time for permit issuance and for new construction builds.”
 She underscores the need for agents to send in their extension requests now to ensure that coverage will continue beyond the 24-month period established in the Builder’s Risk policy.